 The exact opposite of Perpetual Frowner.
 This is a character who, no matter what, is never seen without a smile of some kind.
 A Stepford Smiler would be a sub-trope, one who smiles because that's all they can do to keep from breaking.
 A Cat Smile or Cheshire Cat Grin can also be their perpetual expression.
+A rarely explored Reality Ensues version would depict a character with a lot of saliva in their mouth, because it's honestly impossible (or very hard) to swallow one's own saliva while literally always smiling, making even a genuinely sweet smile go from sweet and charming to potentially terrifying or at the very least disgusting.
 A Perpetual Smiler's smile can change, and the emotions behind it can be literally anything... so long as there is something that can be called a 'smile' on their face.
 Usually, though, this smile is pleasant and cheerful, or at least calm, and often, the feeling behind it is genuine, so The Unsmile doesn't usually appear.
 Compare to Glasgow Grin, where the smile is ear-to-ear and usually inflicted by cutting.

 As a Super-Trope of those listed above, all examples of them should be sorted into their respective categories.
 This page is only for examples of this trope who do NOT fit into the other perpetual-smile categories.

 open/close all folders

 Jack the Clown in the "Jack In The Box" TV commercials, who's been appearing as a living, ball-faced humanoid since 1995.
 It disappears when he's particularly perturbed, though.